PhotoSynthesist62/UCI_Data_Analytics_Bootcamp_2020/09-SQL/README.md

 Historical data modeling/analysis research project on employees from the 1980s and 1990s using 6 remaining .csv files.
 Design PostgreSQL tables in PGAdmin4 to hold and review .csv data.

 1. Sketch an Entity Relationship Digram (ERD) using http://www.quickdatabasediagrams.com.

 2. Create a table schema for each of the 6 files, specifying data tyes, primary keys, foreign keys, and other constraints.
-Import each file into their respective table.
+Import each file into their respective table. [tables.sql]

-3. After the database is created, write SQL queries that will answer the following:
+3. After the database is created, write SQL queries [queries.sql] answering the following:

     * For all employees in the database: Employee number, last name, first name, gender, and salary